chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ## Idea of Repetition

-Repetition has great power, as it's the reason why our finite number of lines of code could handle infinite number of problems.
-When working with collections of arbitrary size and problems with arbitrary scale, we have to resort to repetition.
-In general, there are two types of repetition in programming: loop/iteration and recursion.
-In fact, they could be converted to each other.
+Repetition has great power, as it allows a finite set of instructions (our code) to handle infinite number of problems.
+When dealing with collections of arbitrary size or problems of arbitrary scale, repetition is necessary.
+In programming, there are two types of repetition in programming: loops (iteration) and recursion.
+In fact, loops and recursion are interchangeable in the sense that any loop can be rewritten recursively and vice versa.

-If we need to do something for more than once or an uncertain number of times to achieve some goal, we should consider loop or recursion.
-So when we sketch an algorithm in our mind, we need to identify in the process/algorithm what do we need to do for potentially many times, and then that task is very likely to be expressed as a loop or recursion.
+If we need to do something for more than once or an unknown number of times to achieve some goal, we should consider loop or recursion.
+When designing an algorithm, we need to identify steps that might need to repeat many times in the process/algorithm, and those steps will likely be expressed as a loop or recursion.

-In this section, we will discuss loop/iteration, and find a proper way to implement and reason about loops.
+In this section, we’ll focus on loops (iteration) and discuss systematic ways to implement and reason about them.

 ## Loop Statements

 Loops allow a program to repeat a block of statements(a set of actions) multiple times until a condition is met.
 Different programming languages have different types of supported looping mechanisms.

 You should know about the following types of loops and their structures:
-- `while` loop is a type of condition-controlled loop and is often used when you don’t know how many times you’ll loop.
+- `while` loop is a type of **condition-controlled** loop and is often used when you don’t know in advance how many iterations you’ll need.
-- `for` loop is a type of counting loop and is often used when you know how many iterations are required for the loop, such as iterating over arrays, lists and strings.
+- `for` loop is a type of **counting** loop and is often used when you know how many iterations are required, such as iterating over arrays, lists and strings of known length.
 - `for-each` loop is a type of simplified and enhanced `for` loop that is used for clean iteration over collections.
-- `do-while` loop is a special type of `while` loop that executes at least once, which is rarely used but good to know.
+- `do-while` loop is a variant of `while` loop that executes the loop body at least once, which is rarely used but good to know.

 You should also be familiar with the following loop control statements:
 - `break` immediately terminates the loop, and it's used for early exit when a desired condition is met.
-- `continue` skips the rest of the current iteration and proceeds to the next iteration (the `update` part in `for` loop will still execute).
+- `continue` skips the rest of the current iteration and proceeds to the next iteration (in a `for` loop, it still executes the `update` part before the next condition check).
-- `return` inside loop exits not just the loop but the entire method, which is common in search problems where a result can be returned immediately.
+- `return` inside loop exits not just the loop but the entire function/method, which is common in search problems where a result can be returned immediately.

 The most basic loop structure is the `while` loop structure, and all other loop mechanisms could be converted to a `while` loop.
-For example, `for` loop can be easily converted to `while` loop, but it's easier to write and read than the `while` loop counterpart.
-In fact, in competitive programming, you will likely use `for` loop more often than `while` loop.
+For example, `for` loop can be easily converted to `while` loop, but it's often easier to write and read than the `while` loop counterpart.
+In fact, in competitive programming, you’ll likely use `for` loops a lot (for counting or iterating collections) and `while` loops for more open-ended repetition.

 ```java
 // while loop structure